superagent-ai/superagent/README.md

 ## 🫶 Contributions

 Superagent is an open-source project, and contributions are welcome.
 If you would like to contribute, you can create new features, fix bugs, or improve the infrastructure.
-Please refer to the [CONTRIBUTING.md](https://github.com/homanp/Superagent/blob/main/.github/CONTRIBUTING.md) file in the repository for more information on how to contribute
+Please refer to the [CONTRIBUTING.md](https://github.com/homanp/Superagent/blob/main/.github/CONTRIBUTING.md) file in the repository for more information on how to contribute.

 ## ⭐ Acknowledgements